frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 The current implementation also is using an Importance Sampled GGX Function for specular convolution, at 64 samples.

 The blue noise also being used later in the examples/project is a precomputed 3D Texture with 64 slices (64 iterations).
 The 3D texture being built from 64 slices of precomputed blue noise textures from [Moments in Graphics by Christoph Peters](https://momentsingraphics.de/BlueNoise.html).
-NOTE: I do have precomputed [Spatio-Temporal Blue Noise (STBN)](https://developer.nvidia.com/blog/rendering-in-real-time-with-spatiotemporal-blue-noise-textures-part-1/) volumes in the project that I also combined, however for some reason the result's I got were worse than with the ones from [Christoph Peters](https://momentsingraphics.de/BlueNoise.html).
+I do also have precomputed [Spatio-Temporal Blue Noise (STBN)](https://developer.nvidia.com/blog/rendering-in-real-time-with-spatiotemporal-blue-noise-textures-part-1/) volumes in the project that I also combined, however for some reason the result's I got were worse than with the ones from [Christoph Peters](https://momentsingraphics.de/BlueNoise.html).
 Might be something I did wrong or incorrectly, someone let me know please!

 #### Static Noise *(Non-Deterministic Sampling)*